ko6gxm/RadioBridge/GITHUB_SETUP.md

 # GitHub Repository Setup Guide 🚀

-*A comprehensive guide to setting up your Ham Formatter repository on GitHub for maximum impact.*
+*A comprehensive guide to setting up your RadioBridge repository on GitHub for maximum impact.*

 ## 📋 Pre-Upload Checklist